Custom CSP configuration

 Introduction

-The MDM interface utilizes Configuration Service Provider (CSP) policies for managing Windows devices.
-These are applied, deleted, and queried on the device using the SyncML Protocol, a special XML format.
-The list of available CSP policies can be found in the official Microsoft MDM documentation.
+The MDM interface uses Configuration Service Provider (CSP) policies for managing Windows devices.
+These policies are applied, removed, and queried on the device using the SyncML Protocol, a specialized XML-based format.
+The complete list of available CSP policies can be found in the official Microsoft MDM documentation.

-With the new custom configuration, any CSP policies can be combined into a single or multiple “Custom CSP” configurations and applied to Windows devices.
-Thus, the applicable functionalities via the MDM interface are only limited by the available CSP policies.
+With the new custom configuration feature in Relution, any combination of CSP policies can be defined and applied to Windows devices as one more “Custom CSP” configurations.
+This means that the functionality available through the MDM interface is oly limited by the capabilities of the supported CSPs.
 Microsoft continuously adds new CSP policies.
 An overview of these can be found here in the official Microsoft documentation.

 Important Notes

-When working with the Custom CSP configuration, the configuration is not implemented by Relution, therefore we do not guarantee against any potential damage.
-Please carefully check the CSPs before applying them to a device, see Best practices.
+When working with custom CSP configuration, please note that the configurations are not implemented by Relution.
+As such, Relution cannot guarantee their effectiveness or we prevent potential damage to devices.
+Please carefully review and test the CSPs before applying them to a device.
+For further guidance, see Best practices.

 Functionality